rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

 Drupal development, has a
 [keen interest in Drupal for nonprofits](https://www.lullabot.com/articles/how-drupal-will-save-the-world).

-In return for NetSquared’s generosity, I wanted to post some tips for nonprofits thinking about using Drupal for their sites.
-I’m convinced that, under most circumstances, Drupal can be a powerful resource for online advocacy and social change.
+In return for NetSquared's generosity, I wanted to post some tips for nonprofits thinking about using Drupal for their sites.
+I'm convinced that, under most circumstances, Drupal can be a powerful resource for online advocacy and social change.